hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 4, 2025
-**Status**: ✅ **PHASE 0 COMPLETE** - Enhanced Model with Critical Flaw Identified
+**Status**: 🎯 **PHASE 1 READY** - Data-Driven Approach Implementation

-The NBA Lineup Optimizer has successfully completed Phase 0 with the implementation of the `FinalEnhancedModelEvaluator` that achieves 100% pass rate on ground truth validation tests.
-However, a critical analysis has revealed that our current approach uses arbitrary mathematical penalties rather than data-driven basketball insights.
+The NBA Lineup Optimizer has completed its foundational infrastructure and is ready to implement a data-driven approach based on real possession data analysis.
+The system will discover basketball intelligence from actual NBA data rather than using arbitrary mathematical parameters.

 ### What's Working Now ✅
 - **Fan-Friendly Dashboard**: Intuitive interface with team selection and player search